Downloads

 I am organising my mums surprise birthday and decided to plan an AR party.
 Your site and templates are amazing it has helped me immensley and the templates are just perfect!!
 Thank you

-I am so glad I found your site, I am planning my daughter’s sweet 16 party and lets just say she is not your typical girly girl so this idea is perfect for her and her friends especially the drinking something gross and smelly!
-Thanks for posting the templates they will work perfectly.
+I am so glad I found your site, I am planning my daughter's sweet 16 party and lets just say she is not your typical girly girl so this idea is perfect for her and her friends especially the drinking something gross and smelly!
+The templates will work perfectly.

 I don’t usually comment on sites but I felt compelled to respond to yours.
 I want to thank you for all the info on your site regarding the Amazing Race.
 I recently had an Amazing Race for my wife’s 40th birthday and it was a huge success!!
 People can’t stop talking about it and how fun it was.
 I owe you a huge thanks as your site helped me out greatly and made my wife’s birthday, an event to remember.
 Thank you again

-Thank you so much for sharing everything!
-We are in Zimbabwe, Africa and I’m planning an Amazing Race for my 13 year old son – ofcourse I am having to tweak it to suit Africa!
+Thank you so much for the ideas!
+We are in Zimbabwe, Africa and I'm planning an Amazing Race for my 13 year old son - ofcourse I am having to tweak it to suit Africa!
 Thanks so much!!

 Hi Chicka and Jo,